-Six works by local artist Kathryn Ensall painted in oil in 1997.
-Enlarged and printed on vinyl they adorn the end wall of Redbrick mill, Batley Carr just outside Dewsbury.
-The original oils are held in the permanent collection of Kirklees Council.
+Six works by local artist Kathryn Ensall enlarged and printed on vinyl they adorn the end wall of Redbrick mill, Batley Carr just outside Dewsbury.
+The originals, painted in oil in 1997. are held in the permanent collection of Kirklees Council.

 The Dewsbury area has a number of artists, sculptors and other creative arts as well as local centres focused on particular cultural activities.

 Melanie Wilks is a sculptor living and working in Dewsbury who specialises in the carving of stone using hand held tools.